Configuration

 ignore_merge_commits

-to avoid validation errors on automated merge commitslast_only: true
+to avoid validation errors on automated merge commitsProvide helpful error messages explaining the expected format

 Complex validation rules may be frustrating for contributors; consider providing commit message templates